-- Not in a draft heritage conservation area or heritage conservation area unless the development is a detached outbuilding or swimming pool
+- Land in a draft heritage conservation area or heritage conservation area unless the development is a detached outbuilding or swimming pool

-- Not on land that comprises a draft heritage item or a heritage item
+- Land that comprises a draft heritage item or a heritage item

 - Land that is reserved for a public purpose